codecaine-zz/bun_zenity/README.md

 A fully-typed TypeScript wrapper for Zenity dialogs, providing an easy-to-use API for creating native desktop dialogs in your Bun applications.

+> **Python Version:** This is a TypeScript/Bun port of the original [Python Zenity Wrapper](https://github.com/codecaine-zz/python_zenity_wrapper).
+If you're working with Python, check out the original implementation!

 ## Prerequisites

 Install Zenity on your system: